jtfirek/Uniswap-V2-Appchain/README.md

 # Uniswap V2 Style DEX Pallet

 This DEX (Decentralized Exchange) Pallet is based on the Uniswap V2 design and allows users to trustlessly exchange tokens.
-The DEX includes functionality to incentivize users to create liquidity pools and also provides a price oracle based on the existing liquidity pools.
+The DEX also allows for to attempt flash loans with the liquidity in the pools.The DEX includes functionality to incentivize users to create liquidity pools and also provides a price oracle based on the existing liquidity pools.
-The swap fee has a default value of 3 percent, but the pallet provides an the extrinsic `set_fee` to allow the fee to be changed.
+The swap and loan fee has a default value of 3 percent, but the pallet provides an the extrinsic `set_fee` to allow the fee to be changed.
 When configuring the runtime, the origin that has permission to set the fee must be set.

 ## How it works